mindscan-de/FluentGenesis-Classifier/README.md

 * Maybe GANs can be used to train source code generation.
 * Maybe Use ProGAN methods applied to source code

+## Technologies

+I will definetly make use of

+* Tensorflow and
+* Keras

+in this project.

 ## Some Pointers and reminders

 * Use natural language embeddings like __glove.6b.300d.txt__ -> better understand variable names / method names